 Executor Selling Property.

 May 2018.
 For an executor, one of the big jobs is organising the sale of the property.
-If we are handling the probate, then we can take that stress away from you.
+Here is an easy way of taking that stress and potential liability away from you.
 But if not, here are a few ways to make things easier, and a few warnings.
-You should read through all of this page before acting, or things could go badly wrong.
-But do make sure the property is insured as most policies will be invalidated if a property is left empty, and the owner (who insured it) has died – unless you comply with the insurers strict conditions and have notified them swiftly.
+You should read through all of this page before acting or things could go badly wrong.
+But do make sure the property is insured as most policies will be invalidated if a property is left empty, and the owner (who insured it) has died – unless you comply with the insurers’ strict conditions and have notified them swiftly.

 1) When can the executor sell the property?

 Firstly, if the property is already in Trust, it may be nothing to do with the executor of the Will.
 The Trustees will be in charge of the property and deciding what to do with it.
 In most cases, the executor will still need to check the situation with a view to including the relevant proportion of the value of the Trust in the estate and completing the IHT forms which are needed where a trust exists.
 If this is the case, you are much better to contact us than attempt to deal with it yourself.
 If you get it wrong, it will be expensive.

 3) Did the deceased actually own all of the property?

 Another issue which can prove disappointing is where the deceased either no longer owned the house, perhaps having sold it in full or part to get more income or capital.
 Or they could have taken out Equity Release for the same reason and only own part of the property.
 Step 6 will help confirm property ownership.
 Some people’s expectations will sadly be disappointed.
 Or they owned it jointly with another person who may automatically inherit full ownership irrespective of any Will.

 4) Get competitive quotes from multiple estate agents.